Love Letter to a New Widow

 Welcome to growth.

 The kind no one chooses.
-The kind where you will become a completely different person you never knew before... a person you are going to be so proud of and thankful for.
+The kind where you will become a completely different person; one you never knew before... a person you are going to be so proud of and thankful for.
+He is proud of you, too.

 Widowhood is its own kind of place.
 It's a place where religious duty dies and reverence is born.
 It's where you pray in primal cries and find your truest of friends.
 It's a place of wrestling, where you refuse to quit unless God blesses you...